uf-mil/mil/docs/reference/services.rst

 .. class:: mil_poi.srv.AddPOIResponse

-   The repsonse class for the ``mil_poi/AddPOI`` service.
+   The response class for the ``mil_poi/AddPOI`` service.

    .. attribute:: success

-        Whether the add operation was succesful.
+        Whether the add operation was successful.

         :type: bool